mchoji/clairvoyancex/README.md

 The major difference is that this project relies on `httpx` instead of `requests` for issuing HTTP requests.
 This allows `clairvoyancex` to communicate with servers that use protocol HTTP/2 by default and it is a step forward towards implementing async requests.
 In summary, these are the main differences from the original project:
   - Requests using `httpx` package;
-  - Support for proxying requests (TO-DO);
+  - Support for proxying requests;
   - HTTP/2 support;
-  - Custom request method defined at command-line (TO-DO).
+  - Custom request method defined at command-line.

 ## Installation